 The festive season is vastly creeping upon us, with Black Friday around the corner, retailers must turn their throughs to what will be their most profitable period – quarter 4.

-In normal circumstances during Black Friday and even Cyber Monday, we would see a barrage of sale hungry consumers rushing around the high street taking advantage of their favourite brick and motor stores to an over surge of eCommerce sales.
+In normal circumstances during Black Friday and even Cyber Monday, we would see a barrage of sale-hungry consumers rushing around the high street taking advantage of their favourite brick and motor stores to over the surge of eCommerce sales.

 Brands tend to now take advantage of the “whole” buying period by continuing promotions and discounts, encouraging further spending during Christmas, but even without the efforts, the traditional Christmas period as we all know is another busy time for retailers.